AgentAGadge/wp-crawler/README.md

 The <code>hyperlist</code> app has been validated by <code>Pylint</code> against PEP8 guidelines.

+Tests are implemented using Django framework and can be run with the following command:

+<code>python manage.py test</code>

 ## Next steps

 This section lists the main improvements that remain to be implemented.